There is an interesting meme going around on the internet.

 The good news is, with the pandemic-induced affinity for everything virtual, there is a huge demand in the market for products and projects built around the concept.
 Also, people are plowing in money to the next-gen technology.
 In the last leg of September 2021, Sorare and Dapper Labs — two NFTs projects that promise to unlock the future of fandom in the metaverse, racked up close to $1 billion in funding rounds.

 Early in June, Mark Zuckerberg announced that the team would be working to bring the metaverse to life.
-He has brought professionals on board to accelerate the development, including Instagram product head Vishal Shah and Facebook Gaming’s Vivek Sharma and Jason Rubin.
+He brought professionals on board to accelerate the development, including Instagram product head Vishal Shah and Facebook Gaming’s Vivek Sharma and Jason Rubin.
+And by the end of October, Facebook rebranded to Meta to reflect the company’s shift of focus to the metaverse.
 Facebook currently owns Oculus, a VR headset brand that works towards redefining digital gaming and entertainment.
 The company plans to make more strategic investments in the field.
 Coming to other tech giants, Google, Microsoft, Samsung, and Sony are also on to shaping the future of the metaverse.
 PwC predicts that virtual reality (VR) and augmented reality (AR) have the potential to deliver a £1.4 trillion boost to the global economy by 2030.

 One of the key sectors that have been making headway in realizing this is the gaming industry.
 These platforms have been around for some time now, giving users an immersive experience as they explore fantasy realms.
 In-game economies are also flourishing like never before, tokenized digital collectibles and blockchain-run governance systems being major fuelling factors.
 As of 2018 July, video games generate $134.9 billion in sales annually across the globe, which is huge, even comparable to the global movie industry which was worth $136 billion in 2018.